-You will receive an invitation to register in the service directly from the service provider One4All after the agreement has entered into force, to the email address you have provided to Avain.
+Residents have access to the Kotiavain resident app (mobile/browser and, in some properties, a digital notice board).
+Log in to the Kotiavain resident app with a browser here.
+You will receive an invitation to register in the app automatically after your agreement has entered into force via the email you provided to Avain.
+You can download the One4all-Mobile app from the App Store or Google Play.
 If you need help using the service, please contact support@one4all.fi.

 Yes, but it you must let the owner know and leave the safety lock open.
 You must also have an effective electricity contract for the apartment and home insurance, even if no one lives in the apartment.